A Restaurant-Quality Italian Meat Sauce Right At Home

 Instructions

 - Make the soffrito.
 Finely chopped onion, carrot, and celery.
 Yes, you can do this in a food processor.
-No, we don't generally.
-We like the soffrito to have some texture, not turn into pulp.
+No, I don't generally.
+I like the soffrito to have some texture, not turn into pulp.

 - Sweat the veggies.
 Heat olive oil and butter in a large dutch oven over medium-low to medium heat.
 Add the onion and cook for 3 minutes until translucent.
 Raise the heat to medium, then add the carrot and celery.
 Cook for an additional 5 minutes, stirring occasionally.